shettyprasadgithub076/AutoInsights-AI-Driven-Vehicle-Pricing-and-Sales-Forecasting/README.md

-# ML-DL-Decision-Support-System-for-Vehicle-Pricing-and-Sales-Forecasting
+# ML/DL-Based Decision Support System for Second-Hand Vehicle Pricing and Company-Level Sales Forecasting

-This project is a decision support system for vehicle pricing and sales forecasting, utilizing machine learning and deep learning techniques.
-The system provides various functionalities such as extracting information about motorcycles and electric vehicles, predicting sell/buy prices, and forecasting annual sales.
+This project is a decision support system for second-hand vehicle pricing and sales forecasting, utilizing machine learning and deep learning techniques.
+It provides various functionalities such as extracting information about motorcycles, predicting buy/sell prices, and forecasting a company's total annual sales.

 ## Functionalities